 Here are a few tips Gilboa shared with us that can help you eliminate the stress of negotiations:

-- Speak out loud the long-term benefit to the short-term discomfort. (“I can save thousands of dollars!”)
+- Speak out loud about the long-term benefit of the short-term discomfort. (“I can save thousands of dollars!”)

 - Remember other times that you have outlasted feeling uncomfortable.

 - Use strategies that have worked in the past for managing discomfort, such as listening to the music you like or seeking a friend’s support.
 Bring that strategy with you into the car buying experience.

 Step 8: Be prepared to walk away

 Unfortunately, sometimes the dealer won’t budge, and the price doesn’t get near the amount you’d agree to pay.
 It can be discouraging, especially knowing that you can drive off in the car you want if you just accept the terms you’re offered.

 Try to resist the temptation.
 A car loan is a long-term financial commitment – avoid taking it lightly and making any rash decisions.

 If you walk away, chances are the dealer will come up with a better offer for you.
 If they can’t, you can rest assured you got a fair price – but it still doesn’t fit in your budget.
 In that case, check other dealerships.
 If it doesn’t help, expand your search to older models or include more options.